Written by Pat Stanziano, MPT, Hons BSc Kin

 Have a plan and keep track of your progress

-The best resolutions that come to fruition have a plan of action.
+The best New Years Resolutions that come to fruition have a plan of action.
 Break your end goal down into smaller, weekly goals so you feel like you’re working towards something immediate, and plan on doing something daily – no matter how small – that will get you closer to your desired result.
 Also, don’t forget to reward yourself, occasionally, as this positive reinforcement helps to sustain those changes.

 Speaking of sustaining, writing things down in a notebook, calendar, or in your phone offers feedback by revealing areas of strength and weaknesses, and ultimately helps support an “I can do this” attitude.